gdennie/toml/toml.md

 ]
 ```

-## Table
+## Hash Table (Table)

-Tables (also known as hash tables or dictionaries) are collections of key/value
+Hash Tables (also known as dictionaries) are collections of key/value
 pairs.
 They are defined by headers, with square brackets on a line by
-themselves.
-You can tell headers apart from arrays because arrays are only ever
-values.
+themselves (unlike arrays which also use square brackets but which
+only occur as values being assigned to some key).

 ```toml
 [table]
 ```

-Under that, and until the next header or EOF, are the key/values of that table.
+Under the header and until the next header or the EOF the key/values pairs
-Key/value pairs within tables are not guaranteed to be in any specific order.
+occuring belong to this table.
+Key/value pairs within tables are not guaranteed
+to preserve their order of definition.

 ```toml
 [table-1]